I Study Stars

 How I Got Here

 I took my first physics class at NC School of Science and Mathematics.
-I earned a B.S. in physics at North Carolina State University.
+I earned a B.S. in physics at North Carolina State University in May 2019.
 As an undergraduate, I conducted nuclear physics research for 2 years with Dr. Richard Longland, served as editor-in-chief of Nubian Message, and sang in Acappology.

 Contact